This article originally appeared on Noisey UK.

-Who doesn’t appreciate toilet humour in music?
+Who doesn’t appreciate toilet humor in music?
 From simple yet effective band names like The Singing Butts, to those Bloodhound Gang songs that never quite found their way into the trash folder, to blink-182’s entire legacy, there are few careers that can’t be improved by a well-placed rude word.

 I talked to Hand Solo, the vocal talent behind this progressive crotch rock about forming the group, giving himself the Record of the Year (beating Ian Curtis’ ghost) and the potential of expanding into Yer Balls.

-Noisey: Hey Hand Solo.
-So, when do you think you’ll stop finding this funny?
+Noisey: Hey, Hand Solo.
+So when do you think you’ll stop finding this funny?

 Hand Solo: I'm afraid we do not have an answer to that.
 I couldn't begin to explain why it's funny at all, as it looks pretty bad on paper.
 Maybe it's the absurd attention to detail.
 We consider it high art, to be honest, but it isn't always interpreted as such, which is, of course, not really up to us, is it?

 No, no it definitely is now.
 How did My Dick even form?

 My Dick formed in 2004 at a barbecue when Cool Hand forgot the lyrics to "Bitch" by Meredith Brooks.

 That song is effortlessly quotable though.

 Okay, it's possible he never knew the words to that song so we just added “my dick” to the lyrics.
 At first we were focused on Lilith Fair-type material.

 Exactly.
 But it just seemed a little too easy and not all that funny, so we brought in a few things that we legitimately loved, like Hall and Oates, and it was a little more balanced.
 That being said, our Genesis covers may never see the light of day.
 Too much love there.